 An agenda is the running order of a meeting.
 It outlines what will be discussed, debated and decided upon during the meeting of a charity’s board or committee.

 Like a road map, a clear, concise and good quality agenda makes navigating board or committee meetings far easier.
-The agenda should signpost important points or issues and provide direction to help charities and their Responsible Persons reach their destination in the most efficient and productive way possible.
+The agenda should signpost important points or issues and provide direction to help charities and their Responsible People reach their destination in the most efficient and productive way possible.

 Preparation and thought go a long way towards determining the agenda’s quality.
 Compiling the agenda begins with the minutes of the previous meeting.